adamjmurray/uncertainty.ts/README.md

 This is an _experimental_ project to run TypeScript on the [Uncertainty Eurorack module](https://oamodular.org/products/uncertainty) using Microsoft's [DeviceScript](https://microsoft.github.io/devicescript/) platform.

-I haven't bricked my device, but use at your own risk!
-At the time of writing, DeviceScript is still a "technical preview" release and may have bugs.
+This repository has a working proof-of-concept you can try.
+At the time of writing, DeviceScript is still a "technical preview" release.
+My code probably has bugs too.

 ## Files of interest